Choose Your Own Adventure

 South Carolina

-The state of South Carolina has 8 national park units.
+The state of South Carolina has 11 national park sites.

 Charles Pinckney National Historic Site